MN 43** The Great Classification – Mahāvedallasutta

 3.4

-And what do they understand?
+And what does one understand?

 Kiñca pajānāti?